Asana/devrel-examples/javascript/webhooks-nodejs/README.md

 ## Usage

+After ngrok is successfully running, the next steps are to run the server (**index.js**), then establish a webhook using the provided webhook setup script (**createWebhook.js**).

 1. Create a file named **.env** in the root directory of this app.
-In the file, include the following line:
+In the file, include the following lines:

 ```
 X_HOOK_SECRET=
+PAT=
 ```

+You do not need to manually supply a value for `X_HOOK_SECRET`.
 The Express server writes the `X-Hook-Secret` obtained from the [webhook handshake](https://developers.asana.com/docs/webhooks-guide#the-webhook-handshake) directly into this local file, allowing the `X-Hook-Secret` to persist across server restarts.
 As such, this server is designed to handle a single `X_HOOK_SECRET`, which is associated with a single webhook.

 > **Note:** In a production environment, this value should be securely stored in a database.
 For security reasons, ensure that you never commit or expose this value in a public repository.

+Enter your [personal access token](https://developers.asana.com/docs/personal-access-token) for `PAT`.
 For your convenience, a sample **.env.template** file is included in the root directory of this application.

 2. Start the webhook server: